 Do your homework choosing the event.
 Your time is precious

-Research who is attending the events; check conference website, attendee email lists, LinkedIn profiles, Twitter hashtags & personal handles, Facebook pages for intel of those attending
+Research who is attending the events; check conference website, attendee email lists, LinkedIn profiles, Twitter hashtags & personal handles, and Facebook pages for intel on those attending

 Prepare an opening question that shows you’re genuinely interested in meeting